 Working with a 3D visualization company has many benefits for designers and architects.
 However, there’s always a way to enhance the already effective cooperation.
-Particularly, with a smart approach to compiling a project brief, one can get top-quality interior renderings within the shortest time, with minimal revisions, and with no extra fees.
+Particularly, a smart approach to compiling a project brief, or scope of work, can be very helpful.
+An architectural rendering brief is a collection of all the drawings and other references necessary to visualize the design in 3D.
+With a comprehensive brief, one can get top-quality interior renderings within the shortest time, with minimal revisions, and with no extra fees.

 Many architects and designers find themselves at a loss when they need to submit their first CGI project brief for an architectural visualization studio.
 This is why we decided to talk in detail about the required information and references for an assignment, and why those are important.